bigskysoftware/grugbrain.dev/index.md

 ## <a name="grug-on-saying-ok"></a>[Saying ok](#grug-on-saying-ok)

-sometimes compromise necessary or no shiney rock, mean no stegosaurus meat, not good.   in this situation grug recommend "ok"
+sometimes compromise necessary or no shiney rock, mean no dinosaur meat, not good, wife mad

+in this situation grug recommend "ok"

 "ok, grug build that feature"

 then grug spend time think of 80/20 solution to problem and build that instead.
-80/20 solution say "we get 80 want at 20 code"  Solution not have all bell-whistle that project manager want, but work and deliver most value, and keep complexity spirit at bay for most part
+80/20 solution say "we get 80 want at 20 code"  Solution not have all bell-whistle that project manager want, maybe a little ugly, but work and deliver most value, and keep complexity spirit at bay for most part

 sometimes probably best just not tell project manager and do it 80/20 way.  easier forgive than permission, and project managers mind like butterfly at times often forget what even supposed to do or move on or get fired